JordanMagnuson/Bunnies-vs-Bunnies/readme.txt

 Built with:		GameMaker 8.1

+Extensions used:	GM Windows Dialogs (built into GM 8.1)

 The source code for this game is released under the MIT license: use it in whatever way you'd like.
 If you find it helpful, or make anything particular with it, I'd love to hear about it!
 Find me on Twitter at